 PasswordAuthentication no

-Before disabling password authentication, verify that your SSH key is installed in
+Before disabling password authentication, verify that your public key is installed in

-~/.ssh/authorized_keyson the server and that you can log in successfully using the key.
-Otherwise, you will lock yourself out of the system.
+~/.ssh/authorized_keyson the server and that a second terminal can log in with the key.
+Otherwise, you can lock yourself out.

 Restrict User Access